YottaDB/YDBDoc/ProgGuide/commands.rst

 The maximum directory length is 255 characters.

-If the JOB command does not specify a DEFAULT directory, YottaDB/GT.M uses the current default directory of the parent process.
+If the JOB command does not specify a DEFAULT directory, YottaDB uses the current default directory of the parent process.

 **ERR[OR]=strlit**